coddle-cpp/coddle/README.md

 ```

 ### incdir or incdirs
-The path where the library includes files is located.
+The directory (or directories) where the library's header files are located.

 Example:
 ```